themattspiral/fast-prng-wasm/README.md

 console.log(pcgGen.nextNumber());       // 53-bit float Number in [0, 1)
 ```

-### Array Output
+### Array Output & SIMD
 The fastest way to get random numbers *in bulk* is to use the `nextArray_*` methods of `RandomGenerator`.
 Each call to one of these functions fills an internal buffer with the next 1000 (by default) random numbers, and then **returns a view** of the buffer to JavaScript as an appropriate [`TypedArray`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray), either `BigUint64Array` or `Float64Array`.

 #### 💡 SIMD
-Array functions must be used instead of single-value functions to get the additional throughput offered by SIMD algorithm types (these have higher throughput because they produce multiple numbers at the same time).
+Array functions **MUST** be used instead of single-value functions to realize the additional throughput offered by SIMD algorithm types (these have higher throughput because they produce multiple numbers at the same time).

 ``` js
 const gen = new RandomGenerator();